 Documents reviewed – Crime report only

-Summary – IP was in the recreation area with friends, when a known suspect of the same age has attached her, throwing her to the floor and dragging her by the hair across the grass.
-This assault has been filmed by associates and posted on Social Media.
+Summary – The IP was in a recreation area with friends, when a known suspect of the same age attacked her, throwing her to the floor and dragging her by the hair across the grass.
+This assault was filmed by associates and posted on social media.

-Observations – The panel felt this investigation was led by the victim’s wishes and that it was right not to criminalise the 12 year old defendant.
-However they recognised that this was a serious assault and it would have a lasting impact on the victim, they made comment that the defendant should have been referred through Children’s First to ensure the necessary intervention was made by the appropriate agencies.
+Observations – The panel felt this investigation was led by the victim’s wishes and that it was right not to criminalise the 12-year-old defendant.
+However, they recognised that this was a serious assault and would have a lasting impact on the victim.
+They made comment that the defendant should have been referred through Children First to ensure the necessary intervention was made by the appropriate agencies.

 Case 4: CR/007328/21